Skincare Packaging Basics: Choosing the Right Material for your Product

 If your product has a lot of essential oils, high alcohol content, or other solvents, this will be your best plastic option.

-PP – Polypropylene Plastic- BPA-free and 100% recyclable in the US (number 5), it is a popular choice for tubes and for cosmetic containers.
+Polypropylene Plastic is BPA-free and 100% recyclable in the US (number 5), it is a popular choice for tubes and for cosmetic containers.

-Glass – An upscale and commonly seen as an eco-friendly option, glass can be expensive to ship and to handle in manufacturing.
+Glass is upscale in cosmetics and commonly seen as an eco-friendly option, though, glass can be expensive to ship and to handle in manufacturing.
 Dark glass jars are excellent for essential oils, serums, and lotions high in vitamin C, and for anything you’d like to have an upscale look and feel.
 Be cautious about glass products for scrubs and bath gels as they can be broken in the tub and shower.
 Glass can come in clear, frosted or colors.

-Container Types: Flat tins, deep tins, screw-top lids and aluminum bottles like these from Container & Packaging.
+Container Types: Flat tins, deep tins, screw-top lids and aluminum bottles like these metal containers from Container & Packaging.

-Container Types: Jars and bottles with opaque white, natural, black like these from Repack.
+Container Types: Jars and bottles with opaque white, natural, black like these from Raepak.

 Retail Shelf Appeal